What is Hypothyroidism?

 Since thyroid hormones are used everywhere in the body, you may also experience decreased sweating, slowed heart rate, elevated blood cholesterol, menstrual problems, hoarseness, or other issues.

-Causes of HypothyroidismYou’re at most risk for hypothyroidism if you are a woman and over 60, but anyone can develop low thyroid.
+Causes of HypothyroidismYou’re more at risk for hypothyroidism if you are a woman and over 60, but anyone can develop low thyroid.
 This is because it has many possible causes.

 Thyroiditis is an inflammation of the thyroid gland, usually caused by an autoimmune attack or a viral infection.